 Introduction to Robotics

 Introduction to Robotics will provide an overview of common robotic devices and their classifications, and discuss industrial and home robotics applications.
 Major technical challenges in robotics will be considered, including dynamics related to trajectory and path planning.
 Through lectures, group activities, and hands-on lab work, students will explore both how robots sense their surroundings and gather information, and how they can interact with their environment.
-Although this course is technical in nature and will include a hands-on component, no experience in robotics is required.
-Knowledge of programming is encouraged in order to follow the material.
+This course is technical in nature and will include a hands-on component.
+It is oriented towards science and engineering students but no experience in robotics is required.
+However, an understanding of high-school trigonometry is required in order to follow the material, and familiarity with programming is encouraged.

 Roboethics: Challenges from Computational Intelligence